 There are two ways to make a cup of espresso cold brew concentrate.
 You can either use room temperature water or put the mixture in a refrigerator with cold water.
 Each of these methods will bring forth a different final taste.

 As the temperature of the water decreases, the rate of extraction slows down, which is why you must operate at an optimum temperature that allows adequate extraction without creating unwanted flavor.

 Just like the temperature of the water, your brewing time should be adequate to extract all the flavor notes without risking over-extraction.
 The lower the water temperature, the longer the brewing time will be.
 It can take anywhere between 12 to 18 hours to prepare a cold brew concentrate for your espresso.

 To be on the safe side, it’s best to start testing the concentrate after 12 hours.
 Don’t let it sit for too long, or it will turn bitter.

 - Medium or dark roasted freshly ground coffee beans

 You can use any type of water available at hand, but we recommend using filtered water to avoid any external flavors from interfering with your coffee.

 Good news: you don’t need any fancy equipment or a coffee maker to prepare cold brew espresso at home.
-Just get a coffee filter, strainer, a tumbler for the concentrate, and a cup to enjoy your coffee with.
+Just get a coffee filter or other strainer, a pitcher or jar for the concentrate, and a cup to enjoy your coffee with.